homedepot/flow/README.md

 ARTIFACTORY_USER (optional) user for uploading to artifactory

-CF_BUILDPACK (optional)  Custom build packs should typically be indicated in your manifest; however, sometimes URLs for buildpacks may contains sensitive information, such as a github oauth token.
+CF_BUILDPACK (optional)  Custom build packs should typically be indicated in your manifest; however, sometimes URLs for build packs may contains sensitive information, such as a github oauth token.
 You can use this environment variable to avoid exposing this in your manifest.

 **Settings.ini (Global Settings):**